gitmibrahim/daftra-pokedex/replit.md

 # Overview

-This is a Pokédex application built with React, TypeScript, and Express.js that allows users to browse and view detailed information about Pokémon.
-The application fetches data from the PokéAPI and presents it in a modern, responsive interface with both pagination and infinite scroll viewing modes.
+This is a frontend-only Pokédex application built with React, TypeScript, and Vite that allows users to browse and view detailed information about Pokémon.
+The application fetches data directly from the PokéAPI and presents it in a modern, responsive interface with both pagination and infinite scroll viewing modes.
 Users can view Pokémon in a grid layout, see detailed stats and information for individual Pokémon, and navigate between different viewing modes.
-The UI features a centered design with enhanced headers, loading states, and footer controls.
+The UI features a centered design with enhanced headers, loading states, footer controls, and network error handling.

 # User Preferences